- Personal Finance

 - Do I use an Amazon Kindle eBook reader?

-If at least two answers are "Yes", don't hesitate and get an Amazon Prime Membership starting with a Free Trial
+If at least two answers are "Yes", don't hesitate and try the Amazon Prime 30-Day Free Trial

 Promise 1: Free Shipping, No Minimum Order Size